packagePFIM/PFIM/README.md

 ### Vignettes

-The Vignettes/ folder contains the two vignettes available on CRAN.
+The Vignettes/ folder contains the vignettes available on CRAN.

+The vignettes published on CRAN, serving as structured tutorials for new users.
+They cover the two main use cases of the package:

++ Design evaluation — how to assess the efficiency of a given sampling design using the FIM

++ Design optimization in the continuous case — optimizing sampling times as continuous variables (PGBO, PSO, Simplex)

++ Design optimization in the discrete case — selecting optimal designs from a pre-specified grid of candidate times (Fedorov-Wynn, multiplicative algorithm)

 ### Documentation